 80m Grey line propogation is a fascinating mode when the qrm is low enough, and at present a 2 element short vertical array is being used in a small garden, quarter wave spaced oriented ene=wsw.The ground system comprises some 2km of radials plus 60 square metres of wire mesh.

 VHF and up comprises of an HF transceiver with G4DDK 'Anglian' transverter driving a legal limit homebrew solid state amplifier, to a G4CQM 8 element Yagi on 144MHz.
 For 432MHz an IC910 drives a modified Tetra unit to around 200W, then an 18 element G4CQM Yagi.
-The IC910 also drives a pair of 2c39's for 1296MHz, some Ecoflex 15 connects to a 23 element Tonna.
+For 23cm the Anglian also drives an SG-Labs transverter and valve PA to around 90W, some Ecoflex 15 connects this to a 36 element YU1EF Yagi.

 Additionaly, I enjoy contests (both SSB and CW), and can often be found participating on the VHF, UHF and Microwave events with the Colchester Contest Group from the Essex coast.
 Perhaps from time to time also in disguise during CQWW and CQWPX too.